 The most difficult part of closing one of life’s chapters is saying goodbye.
 It is something that military families deal with more than most, but despite the number of times I have done it over the years, it is not something that I have become good at or particularly enjoy.
 What seems to work for me are two things.
 First, I think of Dr. Seuss’ saying “Don’t cry because it’s over, smile because it happened.”
 And second, I focus on the excitement that accompanies the unknown of “What’s Next” and the anticipation of who I will become as a result.
 In every instance, I have left as a different person than I was when I arrived, and I am grateful for each and every personal and professional growth opportunity contained within a tour of duty.

 As we begin to say our goodbyes, there continue to be many exchanges of “Good luck”, “It’s been fun”, and “Thank you”.
 There is nothing wrong with any of those, as we all communicate in slightly different ways and our relationships are at varied depths across our friends, colleagues, and acquaintances.
 As far as levels of goodbyes, the most meaningful have been the heartfelt, “I’m going to miss you.”
 Human beings are meant to live lives of connection.
 We are meant to interact with each other, to help each other, and to experience life together.
 We are meant to create a space in the life of another.
 The bigger or more valued the space we create and allow others to create, the greater the void when they/we are no longer there.
 Whether or not we are willing to admit it, we want to be missed.
-As I leave, I know there are many people I will miss (though I will do my part to keep them in my life despite geographical challenges) and it is my hope that I have given people reason to miss me.
+As I leave, I know there are many people I will miss and it is my hope that I have given people reason to miss me.
 Miss me not because of the work I have done (by design, we are all easily replaceable in the military), but for how I have gone about doing the work and the person they have gotten to know in the process.
-A life worth living is a life that gives others reason to notice when you are not present.
+A life worth living is a life that gives others a reason to notice when you are not present.
 It’s less about making your presence known, and all about adding so much value over time that your absence is noteworthy.

 - Who will you miss when they leave?
 Who will miss you when you move on?